 Users from Iceland and Australia now both experience low latency, because each user group is served from local clusters.

 Multi-DC replication also comes with the additional benefit that data is redundant on more physical locations, which means that in the rare case of an entire datacenter going down, data can still be served from another location.

-💡 Note, Regional Proximity depends on the Multi-Datacenter feature of replication, which is not implemented yet in Weaviate versions v1.17 and v1.18.
+Note, Regional Proximity depends on the Multi-Datacenter feature of replication, which you can vote for here.